 Your first instinct might – and our first recommendation – would be to stick with the smaller system – both because it would cost less and because it has a marginally better return than the larger one.
 But what would happen if you could ratchet up your solar self-consumption to use even more of the solar energy directly?
 Let’s assume that you manage to get your solar self-consumption ratio up to 80%.

 The other benefit here is that with the larger system you’ve got excess energy which could be used to charge a battery storage system – either now or in the future.
-While battery storage prices are still high (they’re not yet a ‘no-brainer’ like solar on its own is for most homes), they’re coming down fast, and in some cases they already make good financial sense.
+Battery storage prices are coming down fast, and in some cases they already make good financial sense.

 More advice & resources